OpenIPC/device-mjsxj03hl/Manual_en.md

 - Camera

 _ATTENTION!!!
 After this procedure, all camera settings will be deleted!_
-If this is unacceptable, or you do not have a microSD card - manually configure according to the [outdated version of the manual](https://github.com/OpenIPC/device-mjsxj03hl/blob/master/old_setting_up_en.md)
+If this is unacceptable, or you do not have a microSD card - manually configure according to the [old version of the manual](https://github.com/OpenIPC/device-mjsxj03hl/blob/master/old_setting_up_en.md)

 Download to your computer and extract the contents of the [flash](https://github.com/OpenIPC/device-mjsxj03hl/tree/master/flash) folder to a memory card.